 Some allow players to "bluff" by asking for a card they hold themselves, without penalty.
 Of course this makes it much harder to deduce the locations of cards.

 Some play that players must reveal if asked whether they have cards or not, but do not have to reveal how many cards they have.

 Guy Srinivasan recommends the following additional rules to improve the game:

 - Forced Claims: Whenever a team is forced to declare a suit, such as at the end of the game, play proceeds as follows.
 Starting with the member of that team whose turn it last was, either declare a suit or pass.
 Moving to the left, each player on that team has the same chance.
 If no one declares a suit after each person has had a number of chances equal to twice the number of forced suits, then they are all forfeit to the other team.
-Once a suit is declared, if there are still forced suits, start this step over.
+Once a suit is declared, if there are still forced suits, repeat this process.

 - No Probabilistic Information: During a forced claim, players are not allowed to communicate information about what they think their chances are of correctly declaring a suit except by declaring or passing.

 - Challenge: At any time, a player may challenge the opposing team on a suit.
 The opposing team now acts as if that suit is a forced claim, except if everyone passes twice, the challenging player must attempt to name the locations of all cards in that suit, in the opposing team's hands.
 If he is successful, his team scores the suit, otherwise the opposing team scores the suit.
 Note that if not all cards are in the opposing team's hands, the challenger will fail provided that the opposing team calls the bluff by passing twice.

 The challenge was introduced to a) give incentive to keep some track of cards solely in the other team's hands, and b) introduce the possibility of stealing suits through bluffing or brazen probability.
 The forced claims rule came up because players were giving each other information by talking about who should declare what suit, and the no information was the natural extension.